-- Q3 2020 had the highest number of people administered naloxone by EMS - The proportion of individuals responding to naloxone in 2020 is the lowest to date. - 2020 had the highest number of substance-related deaths since 2016, and, along with 2017, had the highest number of opioid-related deaths. - Three fentanyl-related deaths have occurred in 2020 to date. - The total number of opioid-related poisoning hospitalizations in 2020 to date are within an expected range; however, there is a notable peak in the proportion of individuals aged 60-69 years old compared to previous years - 2020 has the highest proportion of hospitalizations for accidental poisonings and the lowest proportion of intentional poisonings.
+- To date, 2021 has the second highest rate of individuals responding to naloxone since 2017. - The proportion of individuals responding to naloxone in 2020 is the lowest to date, whereas the proportion in 2021 is one of the highest to date, along with 2017. - 2020 had the highest number of substance-related deaths and opioid-related deaths since 2016. - Four fentanyl-related deaths occurred in 2020, but none have been reported in 2021 to date. - The total number of opioid-related poisoning hospitalizations in 2020 were within an expected range; however, there is a notable peak in the proportion of individuals aged 60-69 years compared to previous years.
+The quarterly numbers in Q1 2021 are in an expected range. - 2020 has the highest proportion of hospitalizations for accidental poisonings and the lowest proportion of intentional poisonings. - Take home naloxone distribution sites have helped distribute over 2,500 kits since 2018.